-Section leaders are responsible for coordinating the activities of individual sections, for monitoring the activities of individual sections, for monitoring Section membership, and for acting as the listserve hosts (as applicable).
+Section leaders are responsible for coordinating and monitoring the activities of individual sections, for monitoring Section membership, for developing the Section web pages at www.iaia.org, and for acting as the listserve hosts (as applicable).
 Each Section leader is expected to be a current member of IAIA, serve as a member of the Sections Coordinating Committee, and is elected by the members of the Section, with final appointment to the post approved by the Board of Directors.
 Joint Section leadership (2 co-chairs) is possible.

 Realizing the dynamic nature of the field of impact assessment and the resulting fluctuation of interests and needs within the membership of IAIA, Sections will submit a request for review and continuation (or dissolution) to the IAIA Board of Directors once every three years and will report to the Council each year.

-2.9 Associated Organizations
+2.9 Affiliates and Associated Organizations